 - Counter the present culture of colorblindness with more effective strategies

-- Nurture a positive racial identity in white children
+- Nurture a positive white racial identity in children

-- Develop confidence in teaching children anti-racism
+- Boost participants' confidence in teaching children anti-racism

-A 4.5-hour workshop offered on a single day with a morning session, a lunch break, and an afternoon session.
+A 5.5-hour workshop offered on a single day with a morning session, a lunch break, and an afternoon session.
 The workshop uses didactic presentation, small group discussion, large group discussion, and a slide show presentation.
 Handouts are made available to participants.

 The workshop touches on several topics, including